AdityaGogoi/Spark-Project---Transformations-and-Actions/README.md

 # Spark-Project---Transformations-and-Actions
 A deeper look into Sparks Transformation and Action functions and how they can be used to clean a data-set and make it data analysis worthy.
+The dataset used here is from Shakespeare's play Hamlet.